 Patients tend to heal with a very acceptable scar and generally report they are highly satisfied with their results.

 Many patients decide on a Lip Lift for facial rejuvenation and/or improved balance, as well as to correct upper lip issues such as an excessively long upper lip.
 They want the immediate and permanent results that you just don’t get with dermal fillers.
 They do not want the complications that can occur with fillers such as the product being absorbed by the body or a bad reaction to the injected substances.
 Although another permanent alternative, they also do not want the complications that come with a lip augmentation using implants, such as extrusions or hardening.
-Thus, the Upper Lip Lift fills the gap left by temporary lip fillers and permanent lip implants.
+Thus, the Lip Lift fills the gap left by temporary lip fillers and permanent lip implants.

-HOW MUCH DOES AN UPPER LIP LIFT COST?
+HOW MUCH DOES A LIP LIFT COST?

-At our practice, the cost of an Upper Lip Lift is $3,500.
+At our practice, the cost of a Lip Lift is $3,500.
 We will provide you with a full breakdown of costs in your quote.
 Our prices are all-inclusive covering surgical, anesthesia, and facility fees.
 If you’re researching other offices, we recommend you look closely at your quote as some doctors of facilities are not all-inclusive in their pricing.